Lospy1/Veltora/README.md

 ## 🇺🇸 English

 **Veltora** is an operating system project built completely **from scratch**.
-Currently, it only displays a message on a blue screen after booting but this is just the beginning.
+Currently, it only displays a message on a blue screen after booting, but this is just the beginning.

 In future releases, it is planned to expand with features such as a **filesystem**, **kernel functions**, and a **graphical user interface (GUI)**.

 As this project is maintained by a single developer, kernel updates may occasionally be delayed.
 In such cases, users are encouraged to build the kernel manually on their systems.

 Thank you for your patience and support.
 Stay tuned. ⚙️

 ---